 To keep an eye on the cron system, the best plugin out there is (IMHO) WP Crontrol (but there are many others).
 If you’re curious install it and see how many planned task has your blog.
 You will be surprised (and many can sound pretty obscure…).

-When the cron system is not working properly, and it happens enough often, it can be triggered externally by calling the script wp-cron.php.
+When the cron system is not working properly, and it happens enough often, it can be triggered externally by calling the script wp-cron.php

 It can be invoked in many different ways:

-3. or using an external service like cron-job.org
+(always scheduling it in the server cron system) - or using an external service like cron-job.org

 When you use an external trigger, it’s recommended to disable the WP auto triggering by adding to your wp-config.php file: